ofajardo/pyreadr/README.md

-If you would like to read SPSS, SAS or STATA files into python in an easy way, take a look to [pyreadstat](https://github.com/Roche/pyreadstat), a wrapper around the C library [ReadStat](https://github.com/WizardMac/ReadStat)
+If you would like to read SPSS, SAS or STATA files into python in an easy way, take a look to [pyreadstat](https://github.com/Roche/pyreadstat), a wrapper around the C library [ReadStat](https://github.com/WizardMac/ReadStat).

+Moving from R to Python and fighting against indentation issues?
+Missing curly braces?
+Missing the <- operator for assignment?
+Then try [PytwisteR](https://github.com/ofajardo/pytwister)!
+Python with a twist of R!
+(note: it works, but it's only a joke)

 ## Table of Contents